 Of all the trailer RV options, the pop-up camper is typically the lightest and thus requires the least powerful tow vehicle of all the options.
 The compactness of the trailer when in travel mode makes them very easy to pull and maneuver into campsites.

 It’s also not the safest option when camping in remote areas with large predators such as bears or big cats since the canvas or vinyl tent is not much of a deterrent.
-New pop-up trailers are typically priced between $8,000 and $20,000.
+New pop-up trailers are typically between $8,000 and $20,000.

 Truck Bed Camper

 If you own a nice-sized pickup truck and don’t want to tow it behind a motorhome or use it to tow a trailer, the bed camper could be just the choice you’re looking for.
 Technology has come a long way in recent years and the amount of space in truck bed campers may just surprise you.

 Some models even offer the option to extend legs down to the ground allowing you to pull the truck out for various excursions away from camp.
 Lower end truck campers can cost around $3000 and range upward to $40,000 or more.

 After You Pick Your RV

 The costs don’t end when you choose the particular RV that meets your needs and requirements.
 Depending on how well equipped your choice is, there may be necessary additional items to acquire.

 Typical accessories include a generator (find the best one here), storage cover, potable water hoses, propane tanks, and a multitude of outdoor equipment such as stoves, grills, chairs, and awnings.
 Many of the new higher-end models will come well equipped, but as the price goes down so usually do the added accessories.

 In addition, if you don’t have room in your garage or on your own property, you will need to add a monthly storage fee to the list.
 If you aren’t buying with cash you must also pay to finance your purchase.